 At Appy Medical, we make accessing the latest CGM technology simple.
 Our team assists with:

-Steps to Getting a FreeStyle Libre 3 Through Appy Medical
+Steps to Getting a FreeStyle Libre 3 Plus Through Appy Medical

 1. Consult with Your Doctor – Your healthcare provider will determine if the FreeStyle Libre 3 is right for you and provide a prescription.